A Class of Distinction

 We humans are such a self-centered species that we seldom stop to acknowledge or appreciate the importance of other living organisms in our environment.
 Our prowess in science and technology has given us unparalleled control over our physical environment, and as a result, we have developed an inflated view of our own importance in the web of life.
 Although we have learned to use tools, dam rivers, level mountains, and harness atomic power, we are still dependent on Mother Nature for the countless housekeeping chores that keep our environment stable and healthy.
 Indeed, we are relatively minor players in the ecological drama that continually unfolds all around us.
 If humans were to suddenly vanish from the planet, there would be no ecological calamity, no massive extinctions, and no tears shed for our demise.
 Remnants of human civilization would soon be smothered in vegetation, the forests would reclaim our cities, and life would go on without us just as it did for millions of years before our ancestors first reckoned the passage of time.
 Sadly, the earth would probably be better off without us.

 In simplest terms, life (as we know it) exists on planet earth because of a global cycle of production and consumption that hinges almost exclusively on green plants as primary producers and insects as primary consumers.
 These two life-forms overshadow all other multi-cellular organisms in terms of abundance and diversity.
-They are mutually dependant on one another for survival, and form a nucleus around which all terrestrial and fresh-water ecosystems are built.
+They are mutually dependent on one another for survival, and form a nucleus around which all terrestrial and fresh-water ecosystems are built.
 Without green plants and the organic molecules they produce through photosynthesis, all animal life would collapse from starvation.
 Without insects and other decomposers, green plants would quickly exhaust their nutrient supplies, dead organic matter would accumulate in putrid, rotting heaps, and many species of flowering plants would become extinct for lack of insect pollinators.

 In a sense, we owe our very existence to members of the insect world — creatures we often fear or despise.
 We expend considerable resources trying to eliminate these animals from every facet of our daily lives, but in fact, we could never hope to survive without them — they make the earth habitable for us.
 Like tiny maids and butlers, they perform Nature’s housekeeping tasks with competence and efficiency.
 Nothing else — animal, vegetable, or mineral — could ever take their place.
 By virtue of their diversity, their world-wide distribution, their ecological importance, and their impact on other life-forms, the insects are indeed a class of distinction.